MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 For example, when a SAP administrator creates a user in SAP Cloud Identity Services using its admin console, the user may not have a `userName` property.
 However, that property may be the one used for matching with users in Microsoft Entra ID.
 If the `userName` property is the one intended for matching, then you would need the SAP administrator to update those existing SAP Cloud Identity Services users to have a value of the `userName` property.

-For another example, the application administrator may have set the user's email address as a property `mail` of the user in the application, when the user was first added to the application.
-However, later the person's email address and `userPrincipalName` might have been changed in Microsoft Entra ID.
-However, if the application did not require the email address, or the email provider had a redirect that allowed the old email address to keep forwarding, then the application administrator may have been unaware that there was a need for `mail` property being updated in the application's data source.
-This inconsistency can be resolved by either the application owner changing the `mail` property on the application's users to have a current value, or by changing the matching rule, as described in the following sections.
+For another example, the application administrator has set the user's email address as a property `mail` of the user in the application, when the user was first added to the application.
+However, later the person's email address and `userPrincipalName` is changed in Microsoft Entra ID.
+However, if the application did not require the email address, or the email provider had a redirect that allowed the old email address to keep forwarding, then the application administrator might have missed that there was a need for `mail` property being updated in the application's data source.
+This inconsistency can be resolved by either the application administrator changing the `mail` property on the application's users to have a current value, or by changing the matching rule, as described in the following sections.

 ### Update users in the application with a new property

-Users may have been created in the application as local accounts that did not need to be correlated with any other system through properties in the application itself.
-For example, an existing identity management product may have created accounts in an application based on an authoritative HR source.
-That identity management system maintained the correlation between the accounts it created in the application with the HR source, and did not provide any of the HR source identifiers to the application.
+An organization's previous identity management system may have created users in the application as local user accounts.
+If the organization did not have a single identity provider at the time, those user accounts in the application did not need any properties to be correlated with any other system.
+For example, a previous identity management product created user accounts in an application based on an authoritative HR source.
+That identity management system maintained the correlation between the user accounts it created in the application with the HR source, and did not provide any of the HR source identifiers to the application.
 Later, when attempting to connect the application to a Microsoft Entra ID tenant populated from that same HR source, Microsoft Entra ID might have users for all the same people as are in the application, but the matching fails for all the users because there is no property in common.

 In order to resolve this matching issue, perform the following steps.